 Evidence collected by an assessor may include observation of simulated and/or workplace performance, written testing including multiple choice questions, oral questioning and practical activities.

-If you’re awarded a ‘Not Satisfactory’ result in any assessment or you miss one of your assessments due to absence, you’re given two more opportunities to re-sit the re-assessment event.
+if you miss one of your assessments due to absence or you do not achieve the 80% pass mark required in your assessment, you will be deemed ‘Not Satisfactory’ and given two more opportunities to re-sit the assessment event.
 An Assessor will meet with you to discuss the following, prior to booking a re-assessment event:

 If you have a grievance about the result of an assessment task, please tell the assessor and he will review the assessment outcome with another assessor to clarify the decision of ‘Not Satisfactory’.
 You’ll be notified of the outcome within 14 days from the result date.
 See the Complaints and Appeals Policy.

-Students must meet all course requirements including the qualification of sea service prior to certification.
+Students must meet all course requirements including the qualification of sea service (where relevant) prior to certification.

 Sea School International is committed to providing equal opportunity to all students.
 We are mindful of the diversity of people in our classes and cater for this in our teaching and testing methods.